awpala/my-omscs-notes/cs-6290/12-cache-review.md

 <img src="./assets/12-041.png" width="650">
 </center>

-Now, the ***block offset*** can be used by the processor to determine where in that correspondingly line the data is located, as in the figure shown above.
+Now, the ***block offset*** can be used by the processor to determine where in that corresponding line the data is located, as in the figure shown above.
   * ***N.B.*** The block number is correspondingly called the **tag region** of the address.
 In the event of a cache miss, the corresponding tag-region data is placed into the cache line along with the block number being placed in the cache tag for subsequent searches.
 Furthermore, later, we will see that sometimes this tag region is ***not*** identical to the block number.

 ## 22. Cache Tag Quiz and Answers